Jasmine Tea Health Benefits

 Furthermore, the catechins found in Jasmine Tea can inhibit LDL-oxidation, which is when “bad” cholesterol in your arteries gets inflamed after being oxidised.
 Because of this, Jasmine Tea benefits can lower blood pressure and “bad” cholesterol levels.

 Have you ever looked at a £90 tub of anti-ageing face cream and wondered if there was another way?
 The answer is Jasmine Tea benefits, particularly Jasmine White Tea.
 A recent study by BioMed Central established that White Tea, even before the addition of jasmine, has antioxidant activity.
-This, in turn found tea can directly affect the overall health and appearance of skin.
+It found that Tea can directly affect the overall health and appearance of skin.

 Researchers looked specifically at the effects on structural proteins found in the skin called elastin and collagen.
 Elastin is responsible for maintaining elasticity of the skin.
 It also supports wound repair.
-Collagen is a protein found in connective tissue that supports the skin’s strength as well as elasticity.
+Elastin is responsible for maintaining the elasticity of the skin.
 Ultimately, the breakdown of these two proteins can lead to age-related wrinkles and sagging skin.
 The research reads:

 In other (slightly less confusing) words, researchers discovered that White Tea helped to prevent the breakdown of Elastin and Collagen, which meant stronger, better skin.